open-horizon/exchange-api/README.md

 ## Changes in 1.93.0

+- Added verification of org during ICP IAM authentication

+## Changes in 1.93.0

 - Added check in pattern POST/PUT for service version not being set (anax issue 932)
 - Removed user pw from debug level logging
 - Added old tables to table drop list for /admin/dropdb, in case they were running with an old db